sparabu/eddie2/UIUX_SPEC.md

 - **Location**: Bottom of chat area
 - **Description**: Input field for typing messages
 - **Elements**:
-  - Text field: For typing messages
+  - Text field: For typing messages with placeholder "Ask Eddie to create..."
   - Attach File button: For uploading files
   - Send button: For sending messages
 - **States**: